Pearson-Higher-Ed/alerts/README.contribute.md

 Source maps are enabled for the webpack dev server.
 Using **Chrome dev tools** - open the "Sources" tab, navigate to `top/webpack://./`, and you will find the original source files for which you can set breakpoints in Chrome's debugger.

+To take advantage of source maps, you must enable JavaScript source maps in your browser.

 Optionally, install [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) for additional React debugging support in Chrome dev tools under the "React" tab.